Corrosion Modeling Software and Corrosion Prediction Software Series

 Overview of CIPAL-Compass for Intermetallics-Induced Pitting in Aluminum Alloys

 Intermetallics, their size and distribution in aluminium alloys, are critical factors influencing the alloys' mechanical strength and corrosion resistance properties.
 Some intermetallics are anodic to the aluminum matrix while others are cathodic to the matrix.
 The anodic intermetallics will corrode preferentially, creating cavities/holes in the aluminium matrix (Figure 4).
-The cathodic intermetallics will not corrode themselves but causing corrosion of the matrix around their perimeters (Figure 5).
+The cathodic intermetallics will not corrode themselves but will cause corrosion of the matrix around their perimeters (Figure 5).
 Figures below show overviews of the CIPAL-Compass module for Intermetallics-Induced Pitting in Aluminum Alloys.

 Figure 4 Overview of CIPAL-Compass for Intermetallics-Induced Pitting in Aluminum Alloys